pratyushjdhv/iitm-tds/README.md

 3. Craft a concise, engaging bio that highlights your expertise and interests.
 4. Engage in open-source contributions to increase visibility.

-## Future Work

-- Regular updates to keep the dataset current.
-- Deeper analysis of repository characteristics and their impact on follower counts.
-- Comparative studies with other major tech hubs globally.

-## Contributing

-We welcome contributions to this project!
-If you have suggestions for improvements or additional analyses, please open an issue or submit a pull request.

-## License

-(Add your chosen license information here)

----

-For any questions or collaborations, please contact [Your Contact Information].